ikunetwork/WhitePaper/README.md

 * `permissionlessLicense`
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]
-* Access to the `RST[x]` sub-network to work on R&D development
+* Access and contribute to the `RST[x]` sub-network

-R&D data will be made available to `RST[x]` holders and updated by the `RST[x]` sub-network through the IN infrastructure on an ongoing basis. `RST[x]` R&D data will be de-identified and stored on IPFS.

-[insert IPFS slide Rick and Morty]

-Access to the data and specific `RST[x]` sub-network will be made available with possession of a minimum, predetermined `RST[x]` threshold and private key, unless otherwise made public thru IKU.
+Access to a specific `RST[x]` sub-network will be made available with possession of a minimum, predetermined `RST[x]` threshold.

 A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.
+The R&D team will provide updates to the `RST[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to:

+* \(i\) Determine whether R&D team should have access to remainder of funds for continuing research \(upon reaching or not reaching R&D a milestone\), based on reputation.
+* \(ii\) Upgrade to clinical trial subject.
+* \(iii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
+* \(iv\) Interact and work with the sub-network through `devTools`.

+The `RST[x]` sub-network is incentivized to provide timely and relevant information to both its own sub-network and the public as the `RST[x]` and `IKU` will be at the mercy of market sentiment. `IKU` and `RST[x]` tokens are expected to trade in real time, globally in the cryptoasset market place.
+If an `RST[x]` sub-network does not operate in efficient scientific fashion, it is expected to be reflected accordingly.

 `RST[x]`** Smart Contract**